cee-elle/just-the-docs/working_with_requests.md

 ![Body](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/working-requets-4.png)

-> Note: Post request should have the correct format to ensure that requested data will be created.
+> <mark>Note:</mark> Post request should have the correct format to ensure that requested data will be created.

 <br>